kennyhakazimana10/soccer-giphy-app/README.md

 GIPHY API IS USED FOR THIS PROJECT.
 (Used to load and display GIFs on the page.)

-Soccer-related gifts are loaded.
+Soccer-related gifts will be loading.
 Users can search for any keyword.

 ## How It Works
 1. Open `index.html` in a browser.